What is Leaked Credentials Monitoring?

 How Credentials Get Leaked:

-• Phishing Attacks: Credential harvesting campaigns trick employees into entering passwords on fake login pages
+• Phishing Attacks: Credential harvesting campaigns trick employees into entering passwords on fake login pages.

 Why Early Detection Matters:

 Leaked credentials are exposed but not yet exploited.
 Compromised credentials are already being used by attackers.
 The difference is time.
 By detecting credentials when they’re leaked, you can reset them before they become compromised.
-This prevents account takeover, lateral movement, and data breaches before they start.

 Our team uses Breachsense data to gain initial access during pen testing and red team engagements.
 The API is simple to use and the support is always helpful and responds quickly.